Morgenthau Plan: British reaction

+Impact on the war

 Journalist Drew Pearson publicized the plan on 21 September 1944.
 Although Pearson himself was sympathetic to it, more critical stories in The New York Times and The Wall Street Journal quickly followed.
 Joseph Goebbels used the Morgenthau Plan in his propaganda.
 Goebbels said that "The Jew Morgenthau" wanted to make Germany into a giant potato patch.
 The headline of the Völkischer Beobachter stated, "Roosevelt and Churchill Agree to Jewish Murder Plan!"

 The Washington Post urged a stop to helping Dr. Goebbels: if the Germans suspect that nothing but complete destruction lies ahead, then they will fight on.
-The Republican presidential candidate Thomas Dewey complained in his campaign that the Germans had been terrified by the plan into fanatical resistance, "Now they are fighting with the frenzy of despair".
+Republican presidential candidate Thomas Dewey complained in his campaign that the plan had terrified the Germans into fanatical resistance: "Now they are fighting with the frenzy of despair."

 General George Marshall complained to Morgenthau that German resistance had strengthened.
 Hoping to get Morgenthau to relent on his plan for Germany, President Roosevelt's son-in-law Lt.
-Colonel John Boettiger who worked in the War Department explained to Morgenthau how the American troops who had to fight for five weeks against fierce German resistance to capture the city of Aachen had complained to him that the Morgenthau Plan was "worth thirty divisions to the Germans".
+Colonel John Boettiger, who worked in the War Department, explained to Morgenthau how the American troops who had to fight for five weeks against fierce German resistance to capture the city of Aachen had complained to him that the Morgenthau Plan was "worth thirty divisions to the Germans".
 Morgenthau refused to relent.

-On December 11, 1944, OSS operative William Donovan sent Roosevelt a telegraph message from Bern, warning him of the consequences that the knowledge of the Morgenthau plan had had on German resistance.
+On 11 December 1944, OSS operative William Donovan sent Roosevelt a telegraph message from Bern, warning him of the consequences that the knowledge of the Morgenthau plan had had on German resistance.
 The message was a translation of a recent article in the Neue Zürcher Zeitung.